Originally Published on March 26, 2020. Last Updated on August 9, 2023.

 Is a hands-on construction project not realistic?
 Whether you don’t have the time, skillset, or motivation to build a fire pit from scratch, there are several types of attractive fire pits that you can purchase for your backyard based on your budget.
 These options can elevate your design while adding a functional fire pit to your outdoor entertainment options.

 Use the color scheme of the outdoor furniture you already own to dictate the ideal shade for a simple, affordable concrete basin fire pit.
-The floating effect of a freestanding bowl creates an unforgettable visual statement and accentuates circular patios and flat spaces.
+The floating effect of a freestanding bowl creates an unforgettable visual statement and accentuates circular patios and flat or small spaces.
 All you need before you order your concrete basin is the shade of your existing chairs or the hue you intend to buy.
 Homogenous color, especially when contrasted with your housing or decking materials, is a simple solution for cohesion.

 Whether you have a modern home with clean edges or a rambling wood cabin, the arresting sight of a hanging cauldron fire pit and grill will impress any visitor.
 Steel cauldron fire pits typically boast a tall triangular frame supporting a spherical cauldron that looks like it sprang into your backyard from a smithy or forge.
 These units, especially the larger-sized cauldrons, can be costly.
 For the right family and the right home, the artistry is worth the cost.